The Power of the Word of God.

 Is the Word of God able to keep him?

 Yes.
-For the light of the Word draws the soul, showing it the whole scene, not just what the world would present.
+For the light of the Word draws the soul,….showing it the whole scene, not just what the world wants to show you.

 (Psalm 119:105 “Thy Word is a lamp until my feet, and a light unto my path.”)